7xm7/cybersecurity-portfolio/README.md

 - [Azure Monitoring & Alerts](https://github.com/7xm7/azure-monitoring-log-analytics)

-  How to monitor virtual machines in Microsoft Azure using Log Analytics, Kusto Query Language (KQL), and alert rules.
+  How to monitor virtual machines in Microsoft Azure using Log Analytics, KQL and alert rules.

 ---